Gkbinqi/CS106L/assignments/assign3/README.md

 ## 🚀 Submission Instructions

-Before you submit the assignment, please fill out this [short feedback form](https://forms.gle/HrEMrkbb7pUWjur78). **Completion of the form is required to receive credit for the assignment.** After filling out the form, please upload the files to Paperless under the correct assignment heading.
+Before you submit the assignment, please fill out this [short feedback form](https://forms.gle/GpYLMocRHsgCfL6k8). **Completion of the form is required to receive credit for the assignment.** After filling out the form, please upload the files to Paperless under the correct assignment heading.

 Your deliverable should be:

 * `class.h`
 * `class.cpp`
-* `main.cpp`
+* `sandbox.cpp`
 * `short_answer.txt`

 You may resubmit as many times as you'd like before the deadline.